 - Do you have validated tools?
 Many practitioners add a few screening questions on dry eye to their homemade questionnaires.
 It is time to upgrade to validated dry eye questionnaires (there are several available).

 By asking questions and by being prepared, Dr. Bitton demonstrates that dry eye clinics can foster a new approach for dry eye management, one that is systematic and evidence based.

 Beyond the quantitative elements associated with dry eye management, however, a certain type of personality is needed to work with dry eye patients, as many require a lot of education.
 Many patients have “doctor-hopped for years, self-medicated with a plethora of eye drops to no avail, and have not been compliant with recommendations.”
 Some practitioners argue that dry eye consumes too much chair time and is not financially feasible for their practice, but Dr. Bitton disagrees.
 If you structure your dry eye clinic properly and you have a patient-focused approach, they will be some of the most appreciative patients you’ve ever had and you will receive numerous word of mouth referrals, especially if you are savvy with social media!

-Collectively, on a world basis, Dr. Bitton notes “we still have a monumentous task in bringing further awareness on dry eye and how to manage this common disease.
-More importantly, practitioners need to relay a simple, yet important message to the public and health care agencies of who impactful the tear film is on overall vision and its impact on quality of life.”
+Collectively, on a world basis, Dr. Bitton notes, “We still have a momentous task in bringing further awareness on dry eye and how to manage this common disease.
+More importantly, practitioners need to relay a simple, yet important message to the public and health care agencies of who impact the tear film is on overall vision and its impact on quality of life.”
 She is trilled to see the trend in dry eye clinics opening up globally and asks you the following question: Now its your turn to roll up your sleeves and educate others so how will you address dry eye in your practice?